Amber-Williams/lessonsLearned/JavaScript/JS-weird-parts/JS-the-weird-parts.md

 #### The Execution Context - Creation and Hoisting

-Other coding languages usually execute line by line down...however JS you can call a function before it is written in the code.
+==Hoisting== : Other coding languages usually execute line by line down...however JS you can call a function before it is written in the code

+ - (while varibles will say undefined).
+ - this is called Hoisting

+#### Conceptual Aside: JavaScript and 'undefined'

+undefined !== not defined

+#### Conceptual Aside: Single Threaded, Synchronous Execution

+==Single Threaded== : one command at a time

+==Synchronous== : one line at a time

+JavaScript is single threaded synchronous execution in its behavior

+#### Function Invocation and the Execution Stack

+==Invocation== : calling a function (In JS by using parentheses() )